On-site Paper Shredding Services

-On-site shredding can be a one-time service or an ongoing service with regularly scheduled visits.
+On-site shredding can be a one-time service or an ongoing service with regularly scheduled visits with a shred truck.
 But what is the difference?

 With one-time mobile shredding, the destruction company visits your location once to shred your sensitive and confidential documents.
 After their company archives’ annual clearance, most customers choose this option, one-time storage cleanouts or purges.

 When you choose an ongoing mobile shredding service, your confidential documents are shredded regularly during the year based on a contract or subscription.
 Commonly, the paper shredding company provides you as a customer with security containers.
 These secure and locked document containers are placed inside your office building for the secure disposal of confidential documents.
 The containers are then emptied inside the shredder truck for paper shredding.

 Depending on the service company, it is possible to schedule weekly or monthly on-site paper shredding.
 This is called ‘scheduled on-site shredding’ or ‘recurring on-site shredding.’
 But some companies also offer the option to schedule an appointment only when your security container is full.

 What does it cost?

 How much does on-site shredding cost?
 Most service providers don’t show any prices for their shredding services because the price depends on a couple of factors, such as the amount of paperwork you want to shred and where you are being located.

 According to ShredNations.com, on average it costs around $100 to send a mobile shredding truck to perform the shredding at your location.

 Is on-site shredding secure?

 For 100% secure paper shredding, it is important to ensure that the shredding provider is NAID AAA Certified.
 A National Association of Information Destruction (NAID) member ensures you as a customer that the whole process of paper shredding is secure and certified.
 AAA Certified shredding companies are audited regularly by an independent auditor.
 During the audit, the auditor examines the security of the whole shredding process.
 This audit ensures that your confidential document is destroyed according to the highest security standards.